-Step IV: Conduct a District Self-Assessment to discover your district's strengths and needs within the context of the national Future Ready framework.
-This is an optional step, but will help your district and schools' Future Ready team create action plans for certification that will best address each school's specific needs and capacity.
-We provide a link to the national Future Ready District Assessment, but you may use another self-assessment mechanism if you wish.
+Step III: Conduct a District Self-Assessment to discover your district's strengths and needs within the context of the national Future Ready Schools framework.
+This is an optional step but will help your district and schools' team create action plans for certification that will best address each school's specific needs and capacity.
+Below is the link to a national district assessment tool, but you may use another self-assessment mechanism if you wish.

-Step V: Submit the Commitment Pre-Application to officially enter the Future Ready Schools - New Jersey Certification Program and be recognized as a district that is committed to becoming #FutureReady and supporting its schools and educators' Future Ready initiatives.
-Once a district is committed, its schools can begin applying for certification!
+Step IV: Submit a District Commitment Form to officially register for the FRS-NJ Certification Program and be recognized as a district that is committed to supporting its schools and educators' FRS-NJ initiatives.

 The next FRS-NJ certification application cycle will be announced in January.